Z-zenos/Network-Programming/Week6/readme.md

-# Account management system base UDP
+# Account management system

-- Use UDP to send request and get response to server
 - Features:
+  - Use TCP to send request and get response to server
   - Use socket
   - Connect client and server
   - Nice log request